gmc-code/PC-algorithms1/docs/matplotlib/matplotlib_plot_1.rst

 Simple Linear plot
 --------------------------------

-This is a basic plot with a grid and X and Y axes.
+| This is a basic plot for the equation y =x/2 + 1.
+| It has a grid and X and Y axes.

 .. image:: images/Linear_plot.png
-    :width: 600
+    :width: 300
     :align: center

 ----